miso-lims/miso-lims/docs/user_manual/type_data.md

 MISO administrators can add, edit, and delete targeted sequencings using the standard interface.
 A targeted sequencing can only be deleted if it has not been used by any existing library aliquots.

-Targeted sequencings are associated with kits, and a targeted sequencing may only be set on a library aliquot if its parent library uses an associated kit.
+Targeted sequencings are associated with kits, and a targeted sequencing may only be set on a library aliquot that uses an associated kit.
 Targeted sequencings can be associated with a kit from the Edit Kit Descriptor page.